Walgreens and CVS struggle against ‘unprecedented’ holiday demand for home tests amid omicron surge

 Walgreens and CVS are struggling to keep at-home test kits on the shelves days before millions hold indoor family gatherings for Christmas.
 The high demand for at-home coronavirus tests such as Abbott BinaxNOW, Acon FlowFlex and Quidel Quickvue has also affected online orders, with many stores listing the over-the-counter kits as “out of stock” or only available for in-store purchase.

-“We’ve seen an unprecedented increase in demand for rapid OTC COVID-19 tests and are working with our suppliers to ensure customers have access to self-test kits through the holidays,” a Walgreens spokesperson said in a statement.
-“Some stores may experience a temporary shortage in rapid OTC testing solutions.”
+“As the nation experiences a surge in COVID-19 cases coinciding with the holidays, we are seeing unprecedented demand for testing services,” Alexandra Brown, a Walgreens spokeswoman, said in a statement to The Washington Post.
+“Due to the incredible demand for at-home rapid testing, we put in effect a four item purchase limit on at-home COVID-19 testing products in our stores and digital properties in an effort to help improve inventory while we continue to work diligently with our supplier partners to best meet customer demands.”

-A CVS spokesperson said in a statement emailed to The Washington Post that the company is working “around the clock to provide our stores with inventory” of the five at-home kits it offers, days before Christmas.
+Matthew Blanchette, a CVS spokesperson, said in a statement emailed to The Post that the company is working “around the clock to provide our stores with inventory” of the five at-home kits it offers, days before Christmas.

-“In the event a store experiences a temporary shortage, our teams have a process in place to rapidly replenish supply,” the spokesperson said in the statement.
+“In the event a store experiences a temporary shortage, our teams have a process in place to rapidly replenish supply,” he said.
 “Due to a recent surge in demand, and to retain community-based access to tests in our stores, there may be temporary out-of-stocks for these products on CVS.com.”

 The shortage of rapid tests to help identify and contain potential outbreaks comes as President Biden on Tuesday is expected to outline plans to expand testing sites across the country, distribute a half-billion free at-home tests and deploy more federal health resources to aid strained hospitals.